nolanholden/google-fruit-wiki/Tutorial:-Annotated-injection.md

             .bind<fruit::Annotated<EmergencyBrake, Brake>, EmergencyBrakeImpl>();
     }

-We can then inject the two brakes in our car class, as follows:
+We can then inject the two brakes in our `Car` class, as follows:

     // car.cpp
     class CarImpl : public Car {